ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/nme-vo5-awards-marmozets-dj-set.markdown

   \ Road Trip with Propaganda.<p> Enter the draw by completing the form below before\
   \ 11.59pm on 08/02/2018. </p>"
 has-winner: false
+prize-description: "2 tickets to the Marmozets DJ Set at the VO5 NME Awards Road Trip\
+  \ with Propaganda"
 ---